metadatacenter/cedar-manual/docs/_sections/c3/2_defining_your_answers_dynamic_lists.md

 ![](https://github.com/metadatacenter/cedar-manual/raw/master/docs/assets/imgs/create-term-linked-to-existing-20191229.png){:width="60%" class="centered"}

-### Composing a List of Terms
+### Adding a New List of Terms

-The feature to compose a list of terms is not available within CEDAR.
+The feature to add a new list of terms is not available within CEDAR.
 To perform this action, you must create or modify an ontology in BioPortal to add your list of terms.

 This is particularly straightforward to do as a SKOS vocabulary, if you follow the appropriate practices for a SKOS vocabulary in BioPortal.